x

 Don’t let it get you down

 Ok, things may not have gone as you wanted them to, but don’t let this beat you.
-Make a decision to move on from this and look towards the future with a positive frame of mind.
-Be proactive in making decisions about what to do next rather than getting depressed about how bad things have gone.
-It might feel like the end of the world now, but you are in control of what happens next.
-If you need support and help, then our advisers at Meic are here to listen and offer information and advice.
-We are a confidential, anonymous and free helpline available on the phone, by text or online chat.
+It’s ok to feel sad about it for a bit, but then you need to move on and look towards the future with a positive frame of mind.
+Be proactive.
+Make decisions about what to do next rather than feeling down about how bad things have gone.
+You’re in control of what happens next.